ahuigo/des/README.md

 # Usage
-des (string key, string message, boolean encrypt, [integer mode, string iv, integer padding]) The des function accepts an 8 character string as the key (this is 64 bits, but the algorithm only uses 56) for normal DES or a 24 character string for triple DES, a message string, a boolean to say whether the data should be encrypted or decrypted, an optional mode (0 for ECB and 1 for CBC, ECB is the default), an optional 8 character string input vector (not used in ECB mode), and the type of padding (0 for null or zero bytes, 1 for PKCS7, 2 for spaces and 3 for no padding at all).
+Des (string key, string message, boolean encrypt, [integer mode, string iv, integer padding]) The des function accepts an 8 character string as the key (this is 64 bits, but the algorithm only uses 56) for normal DES or a 24 character string for triple DES, a message string, a boolean to say whether the data should be encrypted or decrypted, an optional mode (0 for ECB and 1 for CBC, ECB is the default), an optional 8 character string input vector (not used in ECB mode), and the type of padding (0 for null or zero bytes, 1 for PKCS7, 2 for spaces and 3 for no padding at all).
 It returns the cipher text as a string.

 Here are several examples showing how it can be used: